 Before the term ‘digital twin’ was even devised, organizations such as NASA and city planners used the technology through Computer Aided Design (CAD) and smart maps powered by geospatial analytics.
 As the Internet of Things (IoT) began to rise, it saw the implementation and popularity of digital twins in other industries, due to its cost-effectiveness and ease of use.
 The concept of the smart city through digital twins is evident.
 From urban planning to land-use optimization, it has the power to govern the city in an effective manner.
 Digital twins allow the simulation of plans before implementing them, exposing problems before they become a reality.
 Architectural aspects that could be planned and analyzed through digital tools include; housing, wireless networks antennas, solar panels, and public transport.

 Although Singapore is amongst the most tech-savvy countries in the world, Thomas Pramotedham, CEO of Esri Singapore believes that creating a digital twin is paramount for any city embarking on the journey of the digital transformation.
 According to Pramotedham, “only with a digital twin in place, can government agencies effectively analyze what can be done with the data and improve citizen living, create economic opportunity and revitalize a closer community.”
 The concept is still new for many countries, but it is predicted to become mainstream within the next five to ten years.
+In order to make this timeframe shorter, Challenge Advisory is taking a lot of initiative.
+One of them is the digital twin smart city planning – 2019 event.
+This seminar is specifically designed to spread awareness about the concept itself and the idea of using simulations to optimize our towns and cities.
 Data-rich digital models of the city that replicate its physical features and capture its processes in real time would offer benefits beyond imagination.
 Energy consumption, waste management, security monitoring, mobility improvements, and infrastructure management are all areas that can be improved through the execution of digital twins.

 It enables users to generate simulations that guide their future plans.
 Smart maps do not offer that additional feature.
 Conclusively, it is too early to claim that digital twins will provide the solution to the complex issues that cities face.
 It will certainly play a vital role in any city’s long-term resilience strategy.
 Like any innovation, there could be some potential pitfalls, but the benefits outweigh the negatives.
 A complete overhaul of existing systems could be devastating, and therefore it would be wise to embrace digital twins with existing systems in the initial stages.
 Investing in this technology in cohesion with the existing practices would also allow the government to recuperate public funds wasted on inefficient systems.
 These extra savings can then be invested elsewhere in the city.